 The standardising body is responsible for managing the process of standards development.
 In many cases the standardising body and the National Governing Body (the PEFC National member and responsible for the governance and administration of the system) are the same.

-The PEFC General Assembly approved the revised standard on 15 November 2017.
+The latest version of this standard was approved by the PEFC General Assembly on 15 November 2017.

 One of the areas identified for further improvement was periodic reviews.
 Periodic reviews aim at ensuring that national systems are consistently updated to meet national and international expectations.

 A periodic review includes a gap analysis, public consultation and consideration of feedback received while the standard is in force.
 Based on such periodic reviews, national standards can be revised or reaffirmed, the latter meaning that they can remain valid for another five-year period.

 “The decision to reaffirm the standard will be an advantage for our members, as it avoids a resource consuming revision process if all stakeholders are still satisfied with the current standard,” explained Michael Berger, Head of Technical Unit at PEFC International.